-Liquid eyeliner is arguably one of the most difficult liners to master, but it’s also the best product to create a glamorous winged eyeliner look.
+Liquid eyeliner is arguably one of the most difficult eyeliners to master, but it’s also the best product to create a glamorous winged eyeliner or “cat-eye” look.
 The question we always have for our Global Makeup Educators is “How do you get your cat-eye or winged eyeliner so straight?”
 Do they use a spoon or tape or some other magical cat eye makeup contraption?
-Lucky for us, our pros are more than happy to share their liquid eyeliner tips, and we have the best of the best right here for you—no spoon, tape or magic tool required.
+Lucky for us, our pros are more than happy to share their liquid eyeliner tips to create the perfect liquid eyeliner shape —no spoon, tape or magic tool required.

 Liquid Eyeliner for Beginners